kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Introduce the ability for DRA to advertise extended resources listed in a ResourceSlice, and for the scheduler to consider them for allocation.

-* Enable application operators to use the existing extended resource limits to request for DRA resources.
+* Enable application operators to use the existing extended resource request in pod spec to request for DRA resources.

 * Extended resource support is not added just for easing the transition to DRA for the short term.
 Its ease of use is one big advantage to keep it remaining